aleksandercuch/currency-exchange/README.md

-Currency echange project is a simple project written in React.js using antd library for UI, rechards library for charts and axios with tanstack to API.
+Currency exchange project is a simple project written in React.js using antd library for UI, rechards library for charts and axios with tanstack to API.
 I had't had any experience with antd before this task but I decided to use Boombit tech stack anyway.
-Some of my comments started with "TODO" will describe you changes I would implement to the project if I had more time and better understanding of antd components.
+Some of my comments started with "TODO" describes changes I would implement to the project if I had more time and better understanding of antd components.
 These are minor UI bugs but their fix is necessary for best user experience.